gabelton/SEI-Project-3/README.md

  }
  ```

-- To display the tracklisting of the vinyl and the artist top tracks we used Last FM and Deezer's APIs.
+- To display the tracklisting of the vinyl and the artist top tracks we used the Last FM and Deezer APIs.
 Both these requests were handled within a new block on the promise chain as they needed to happen after the axios request for the vinyl and vinyls had been made.

 ![show](./PresentImages/TopTracks.jpg)